enspiral/handbook/comms_guidelines.md

 * Drive - We use Drive (Docs, Sheets, Forms) extensively, but we're moving all 'official' documentation off it and onto GitHub.
 If a team you're working with uses Drive, you'll be invited to the relevant folders/docs.

-**Facebook & Twitter**

-Enspiral has a [facebook page](https://www.facebook.com/Enspiral) and Twitter (@enspiral) - to get something posted here, contact news@enspiral.com.
-If you have friends who want to keep up with Enspiral but aren’t in the network itself, tell them to like/follow.
+**Facebook - Casual Asynchronous Comms**

+* Public [Facebook page](https://www.facebook.com/Enspiral) - Updates, news, and links relavent to Enspiral followers.
+This is a one-to-many channel.
+To get something posted here, contact news@enspiral.com.

+* Private [Facebook group](https://www.facebook.com/groups/enspiral) - A space to share links, updates, ideas, and discussion.
+This is a many-to-many channel, where everyone can post and reply.

 **[Blog - Enspiral Tales](http://blog.enspiral.com)**